ottozastrow/indexAnyFrontend/standlet/docs/docs/making available on the market and putting  into service of devices obligations of economic operators  reprocessing ce marking free movement/Article 10 - General obligations of manufacturers.md

-requirements has been demonstrated following the applicable conformity assessment procedure, manufacturers of devices, other than custom-made or investigational devices, shall draw up an EU declaration of conformity in accordance with Article&nbsp;19, and affix the CE marking of conformity in accordance with Article&nbsp;20.</p>
+requirements has been demonstrated following the applicable conformity assessment procedure, manufacturers of devices, other than custom-made or investigational devices, shall draw up an EU declaration of conformity in accordance with [Article&nbsp;19](../making available on the market and putting  into service of devices obligations of economic operators  reprocessing ce marking free movementArticle 19 - EU declaration of conformity.md), and affix the CE marking of conformity in accordance with [Article&nbsp;20](../making available on the market and putting  into service of devices obligations of economic operators  reprocessing ce marking free movementArticle 20 - CE marking of conformity.md).</p>
    <p class="norm">7.&nbsp;&nbsp;Manufacturers shall comply with the
-obligations relating to the UDI system referred to in Article&nbsp;27 and with the registration obligations referred to in Articles&nbsp;29 and 31.</p>
+obligations relating to the UDI system referred to in [[Article&nbsp;27](../identification and traceability of devices  registration of devices and of economic operators summary of safety  and clinical performance european database on medical devicesArticle 27 - Unique Device Identification system.md)](../identification and traceability of devices  registration of devices and of economic operators summary of safety  and clinical performance european database on medical devicesArticle 27 - Unique Device Identification system.md) and with the registration obligations referred to in Articles&nbsp;29 and 31.</p>
    <p class="norm">8.&nbsp;&nbsp;Manufacturers shall keep the technical
-documentation, the EU declaration of conformity and, if applicable, a copy of any relevant certificate, including any amendments and supplements, issued in accordance with Article&nbsp;56, available for the competent authorities for a period of at least 10 years after the last device covered by the EU&nbsp;declaration of conformity has been placed on the market.
+documentation, the EU declaration of conformity and, if applicable, a copy of any relevant certificate, including any amendments and supplements, issued in accordance with [[Article&nbsp;56](../conformity assessmentArticle 56 - Certificates of conformity.md)](../conformity assessmentArticle 56 - Certificates of conformity.md), available for the competent authorities for a period of at least 10 years after the last device covered by the EU&nbsp;declaration of conformity has been placed on the market.
 In the case of implantable devices, the period